getsolus/help-center-docs/software/samba/en.md

 Full manual control of Samba can be achieved by bypassing the default Solus Samba configuration.

-In the Samba manual page (`man 8 Samba`), it is shown how the compiled-in default config file can be overridden by specifying the `--configfile=<somepath>` flag during invocation of Samba.
+In the Samba manual page (`man 8 samba`), it is shown how the compiled-in default config file can be overridden by specifying the `--configfile=<somepath>` flag during invocation of Samba.

 To use the traditional `/etc/samba/smb.conf` configuration file exclusively (thus bypassing the solus configuration), edit the `/etc/sysconfig/samba` file to look like so: